nayak16/SampleProblems/README.md

 ```
 For usage instructions run `python route_estimate.py --help`.

+The CLI sets the departure time to the closest in the future.
+For example if it's currently 10/18/17 9:00 am, and you choose 10:00 as the time, it will set the date to 10/18/17 10:00 am.
+If you choose 8:00, it will set the date to 10/19/17 8:00.

 ### Further Improvements
 The Google Distance Matrix API has a lot of extremely powerful features.
 Here are a few features I would add in this scenario: